mpourmpoulis/PythonVoiceCodingPlugin/.github/ISSUE_TEMPLATE/commands-functionality-bug-report.md

 	- [ ] does it appear only after executing an operation(paste,delete,swap)?
 	- [ ] does it appear when you perform manual editing between commands?

-- [ ] correlation with a pattern in the code? a strong indicator for such a case .
-In case you have identified this pattern, does the error occure when it appears
+- [ ] correlation with a pattern in the code?
+Such a pattern might be structural, sometimes lexical,in some cases even some piece of incomplete code that was not handled properly.
+A strong indicator for such a case when introducing small changes to the code has things from working perfectly into breaking.
+In case you have identified(or you have any suspicion about) this pattern(or maybe patterns), does the error occure when it appears
 	- [ ] on the target of the query?
 (For instance there was a bug at some point that sometimes prevented you from selecting arguments from function calls inside with statements)
 	- [ ] on the origin of the query?
 	- [ ] in between them perhaps?